Table of Contents

 Airbnb recently published a thorough series of article explaining why they decided to drop React Native for their next products in favor of Native Apps.

 The fact that the latest version of Babel supports TypeScript was a game changer.
-As of NO slug create-react-app 2.1 and later, TypeScript works out of the box in a React application.
+As of create-react-app 2.1 and later, TypeScript works out of the box in a React application.

 Parcel confirms its success of 2017, developers love the ability of setting up a new web project without any configuration.